Research seen within this article was led by Nikolaos Bloukos.

 We saw in this campaign, the same tactics and logic used across multiple Instagram accounts and multiple domains in order to lure in and steal data from victims across the globe using the platforms and brands they trust.
 This is a large phishing campaign and we predict it will continue expanding as domains are reported and taken offline, new ones will quickly pop up.
 That is the natural life-cycle of phishing campaigns today.

-Jamf Threat Labs discovered, expanded and blocked the IOCs at the network level within Jamf Threat Defense, protecting our customers from falling victim to this campaign and any new websites it launches associated with the identified Russian-hosted IP address.
+Jamf Threat Labs discovered, expanded and blocked the IOCs at the network level within Jamf Protect, protecting our customers from falling victim to this campaign and any new websites it launches associated with the identified Russian-hosted IP address.

 Associated network IoCs